molecules/sarray_script/README.md

 # CHANGES

+0.0.20: Script no longer runs by default (use "--run" flag if desired).
+Also, improved parameter names.
+(Thanks for the feedback Nick, Tendai, and Jenny)
 0.0.19: Completed renaming.
 Also added default partition.
 0.0.18: Renaming Perl 6 script so that the Python version can take its name
 0.0.17: Documented diagnostic info expected in case paired files do not match up